-Research in the Burma laboratory is focused on the responses of mammalian cells to DNA double-strand breaks (DSBs).
-These responses are of paramount importance in the field of cancer biology – on one hand DSBs cause cancer, while on the other hand these breaks are induced by radiation or chemotherapy to treat the disease.
+Research in our laboratory is focused on the responses of mammalian cells to DNA double-strand breaks (DSBs), collectively called the DNA damage response (DDR).
+These responses are of paramount importance in the field of cancer biology – on one hand, DSBs cause cancer, while, on the other hand, these breaks are induced by ionizing radiation or chemotherapies commonly used to treat the disease.

 Our lab is involved in studying DDR events triggered by ionizing radiation – and their carcinogenic and cancer therapeutic implications.